jur/smp86xxsdk/README.md

 For testing video playback, you need to connect a USB storage device.
 The test will download a youtube video on the host and extracts the raw video and audio data.
-These will be copied ot the local web server /var/www and dowanloaded from the DMA-2500 to /usb/usb0/video.
+These will be copied ot the local web server /var/www and downloaded from the DMA-2500 to /usb/usb0/video.
 It can be tested with:
 * cd smp86xxsdk
 * make TESTPRG=playrawmp4 USELOCALLIBS=no YOUTUBEID=HXOaeE6IMWA run
 * cd ..

-The sound is sometime not working.
+The sound is sometimes not working.
 To ensure that will work you should play a mp4 file in the DMA-2500 using the offical software before running the test.
-Audio is disabled by default in the file samples/playrawmp4/playrawmp4.c.
-You need to to define PLAY_AUDIO to enable it.
-You need also to set USELOCALLIBLLAD=yes, because audio support is not yet implemented.

 # Licence
 The library and the header files are GNU LGPL.